ec-europa/toolkit/docs/guide/git-hooks.rst

 List available hooks
 ^^^^^^^^^^^^^^^^^^^^

-To list the available commands, execute the following command:
+To list the available hooks, execute the following command:

 .. code-block::